We, for one, welcome our new algorithm overlords.

 Ask your followers

 It may sound strange, but if you want to know what content your followers want to see from you, ask them!
-Your followers are an invaluable resource, so make sure you’re embracing your community and harnessing all of that brainpower.
+Your followers are an invaluable resource, so make sure you embrace your community and harness all that brainpower.

 Use stickers to make Stories more engaging